planetabhi/figma-variables/README.md

 ---

-## Visualizing Variables Structuring
+## Visualizing Variables
-A tree string that visualizes the overall structure of the variables in Figma:
+A tree string that visualizes the overall variables structure.

+#### In Figma
 ```
 .
 ├── Design Tokens